krishna555/TikTokScraperScripts/README.md

    - Add keywords to the list marked by `var keywords = ` in `tagPageExample` function to scrape the tag pages related to these keywords.

+### Activate Chrome Extension.
-Clear the `extracted_data` directory to prevent outputs from being appended to existing `data_*` files.
+1. Clear the `extracted_data` directory to prevent outputs from being appended to existing `data_*` files.
-Run `node server.js` before activating the extension.
+2. Run `node server.js` before activating the extension.
-Now activate the extension to get all the URLs once the server is running locally.
+3. Now activate the extension to get all the URLs once the server is running locally.

 </details>